Closures and changes to Southend Borough Council's Services & Facilities due to Coronavirus

 - Beecroft Gallery

-All playgrounds in the Borough have now reopened.
+All playgrounds in the Borough will be staying open during the second lockdown.
 Please follow the below guidance from Southend Borough Council when visiting a play area.

 Do not visit a play area if you or a member of your household has COVID-19 symptoms or have been told to self-isolate.